HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/deploy_site_builder/sitebuilder_access_admins.md

 Administrators must have the following access rights:

-- Administrator access to the Content Root page where they want to create new sites
+- Editor access to the Content Root page where they want to create new sites
 - Administrator rights to the Site Build Template library
 - Contributor rights to source content library for their new sites and sections
 - Editor rights to target content library for their new sites and sections